 In fact, I’ve seen this happen many times when bearded dragons are given TOO MANY crickets or phoenix worms.

 If you’ve been spoiling your beardie with a ton of insects lately, this very well could be the culprit behind their sickness.

-Make sure you understand how much to actually feed your bearded dragon based on his or her age, as this will help to not only keep them healthy, but also free from throwing up.
+Make sure you understand how many crickets to feed based on his or her age, as this will help to not only keep them healthy, but also free from throwing up.

 Coccidia is a small parasite that lives within a bearded dragon’s intestinal tract.